Pushing Large Language Models to the 6G Edge: Vision, Challenges, and Opportunities: Open problems

-Despite their significantly powerful capabilities, training and inference of LLMs are notoriously power-hungry due to their huge size.
-Green edge intelligence would play an increasingly important role in the success of LLMs.
-To minimize energy use while maintaining satisfactory model performance, MEC systems must intelligently schedule model training, carefully select high-quality data for training, and judiciously determine which model to use.
-For instance, if model training is delay-tolerant, it can be scheduled to harness renewable energy such as sunlight and wind by considering their fluctuating nature.
-Also, the MEC systems can run smaller LLMs for less complex tasks, potentially on devices, while executing large-sized models on the edge server only for challenging tasks.
-All of these require innovative network optimization for energy-efficient LLM training and inference at the mobile edge.
+Despite their significantly powerful capabilities, training and inference of LLMs are notoriously power-hungry due to their huge size. \rev{To minimize energy consumption while maintaining satisfactory model performance, MEC systems must intelligently schedule model training, carefully select high-quality data for training, and judiciously determine which model to use.
+To reduce the overall energy footprint, MEC systems can run smaller LLMs for less complex tasks, potentially on devices, while executing large-sized models on the edge server only for challenging tasks.
+The training and inference efficiency can be further improved by developing uncertainty-aware decision mechanisms, enabling SLMs to determine when to rely on LLM corrections based on confidence scores.
+To save energy on mobile devices, a key strategy is the joint optimization of model splitting and PEFT, where adaptive freezing ratios can dynamically shift more energy demands to the fixed infrastructure under the same accuracy constraints.
+Future research should explore reinforcement learning-based or gradient-based strategies to determine optimal freezing ratios, balancing energy efficiency, communication overhead, and training accuracy. }All of these require innovative network optimization for energy-efficient LLM training and inference at the mobile edge.